 If you’re pregnant with a single child, there’s no cover under the policy for anything pregnancy-related after the 26th week.
-If you have a multiple pregnancy, cover ceases the end of the 19th week.
+If you have a multiple pregnancy, cover ceases at the end of the 19th week.

 Unfortunately, there’s no cover for childbirth, ante-natal care or the care of a newborn under the policy.
 Any medical bills associated with this won’t be covered.